-Peer Group Selection - Historically, we did not use a compensation peer group to set compensation targets for our named executive officers.
-Instead, we used the survey data reported by two consulting firms as described under "Market Analysis" on page 28 as the primary source for setting pay and evaluating the competitiveness of our executive compensation programs.
-In July 2017, the Committee adopted a compensation peer group and starting in 2018, used the proxy compensation data reported by this group together with the survey data reported by the two consulting firms to set each named executive officer's base salary, short-, and long-term incentive targets.
-The Committee adopted the peer group in order to have additional data points to consider when setting pay and evaluating compensation programs.
+Peer Group Selection - In 2018 the Committee began using proxy compensation data reported by a compensation peer group together with the survey data described under "annual market analysis" to set each named executive officer's base salary, short-, and long-term incentive targets.
+The Committee adopted a compensation peer group in order to have additional data points to consider when setting pay and evaluating compensation programs.
 The Committee chose the companies in the compensation peer group based on revenue size, market capitalization, and industry.
 The compensation peer group also represents a sample of companies with whom we compete for talent.
 Eaton's revenue and market cap are approximately aligned with the median revenue and market cap of the compensation peer group.